 No private company is required to file a disclosure of its M&A transactions.
-Moreover, private companies are not obligated to report their financial numbers in a consistent, standards compliant way, such as the US Generally Accepted Accounting Principles, or GAAP.
+Moreover, private companies are not obligated to report their financial numbers in a consistent, standards compliant way.
+For example, the US Generally Accepted Accounting Principles, or GAAP.

 In contrast, this is a virtual must for all publicly traded companies.
 So when you want to compare two public companies, you can rest assured that their income statements and balance sheets are consistent and recorded in accordance with GAAP.
 Say hello to apples to apples comparison!

-If you can’t trust the private business sale comps data, you can opt for the guideline publicly traded comparable method.
+What if you can’t trust the private business sale comps data?
+Then you can opt for the guideline publicly traded comparable method.
 Look at the comparable business sales of public companies.
 Their financials and business sale transactions are disclosed to the public by law and follow a well established reporting format such as GAAP or IFRS.

 Valuation multiples: tools of the business valuation trade